Code-Institute-Submissions/First_Milestone-My_CV/README.md

 * **Section**: composed of a background image on which the phrases designed with CSS have been reported.

-* **Footer** : A responsive footer in which is implemented the use of Font Awesome and Hover.css-link for the social networks.
+* **Footer** : a responsive footer in which is implemented the use of Font Awesome and Hover.css-link for the social networks.

 The navbar is made up of 4 separate pages: